-This report is printed on papers containing at least 30 per cent post-consumer recycled fibre.
-When you are finished with this report, please consider recycling it.
-The report is also downloadable at www.greatwestlifeco.com.
+This report is printed on papers with at least 30 per cent post-consumer recycled materials.

+Please help us to help the environment even further.
+Recycle this report and ask to receive it by email in future.
+You can also download this report from our website www.greatwestlifeco.com.